Cal-Rex/milestone-p1-ronin347-media/testing.md

 - Christina Myrvold: Tested on PC - Browser unknown
 - Andrea Marshall: tested on iOS Mobile

-Also, a big thank you to Everyone In the Code Institute Slack who took the time to have a look at my project
+Also, a big thank you to Everyone In the Code Institute Slack who took the time to have a look at my project.